Rasim Aliyev

 Rasim Aliyev (Əliyev Rasim Məmmədəli oğlu; 16 August 1984 – 9 August 2015) was a journalist and human rights activist in Azerbaijan.
 He was a member of the Institute for Reporters’ Freedom and Safety (IRFS).
-After a football match between Cyprus and Azerbaijan, Aliyev criticized national player Javid Huseynov for being "ill-bred".
+After a football match between a Cypriot and an Azerbaijani football club, Aliyev criticized national player Javid Huseynov for being "ill-bred".
 Aliyev was later lured to a meeting with someone claiming to be a relative of Huseynov seeking reconciliation, where he was brutally beaten by several assailants.
 Aliyev died in hospital the following day, a week shy of his 31st birthday.

 Life

 Rasim Aliyev was born on 16 August 1984.
 He was a graduate of the Azerbaijan State Oil Academy.

 He began working for the Institute for Reporters’ Freedom and Safety (IRFS) since 2007, becoming its chairman in October 2014.
 In the early stages of his career with IRFS, Aliyev was a researcher of human rights and monitored the local courts of Azerbaijan.
 Aliyev underwent growing pressure from IRFS opponents and in 2013, he was beaten.
 The incident was photographed and the image became widely known.

 Employed by the IRFS's television channel Objective TV as an editor in 2010.
 Objective TV was an independent online news source which regularly reported on issues concerning human rights.
 Objective TV was forcefully shut down in August 2014 by Azerbaijani law authorities.

 In July 2015, Aliyev published photographs of police brutality.
 He then received numerous death threats and blackmail.
 Aliyev appealed to law enforcement for protection, but none was ever granted.